intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/build_kernel_with_sgx.md

 # Building Linux Kernel from Source with SGX Enabled

-SGX driver is merged to Linux Kernel from 5.11.
+SGX driver is merged to Linux Kernel from 5.11+.
 After enable SGX feature during kernel building, we don't have to install SGX driver anymore.

 In this guide, we show how to build Kernel 5.14 from souce and enable SGX feature on Ubuntu 18.04.
+You can change kernel version, i.e., 5.14 if necessary.

 ## Prerequisite